ocramz/petsc-hs/README.md

 _IMPORTANT_ : The string variables denoting the PETSc architecture and root directories must be in the scope of the shell performing the installation of the Haskell bindings: the user's Bash .profile should contain the following two lines: `export PETSC_DIR=<PETSc root dir>` and `export PETSC_ARCH=<build target dir>`.

-We also provide a default shell script to automate the PETSc installation, for convenience: `install-petsc.sh`.
+We also provide a default shell script to automate the PETSc download and installation, for convenience: `install-petsc.sh`.

 * Once the dependencies are setup, run `make stack_build`.
 This is just a synonym for `stack build` that uses the PETSc root directory and architecture variables, as specified above.